joeelo/algorithm-course/section-20/intro.md

     - If the greater than half the length of the list.
         - Loop through the list starting from the tail and loop towards the middle.
         - Return the node once it is found.
+   #### In order to do this, set a count variable, and as long as the count isn't the index, set the node to the next node or prev node depending on conditional.
+If the count is the index, then return that node which is current.

+## Set psuedocode

+    - Create a varibale which is the result of the get method at the index passed to the function.
+    - If the get method returns a valid node, set the value of that node to be the value passed to the function.
+        - Return true.
+        - Otherwise, return false